zhouyangstrath/CABLEX_API/source/cablex-installation.rst

 ~~~~~~~~~~~~~
 LoadingSpace represents as follows:

-LS1: rough static check with wide range of Layback/TotalLength/Buoy  \n
+LS1: rough static check with wide range of Layback/TotalLength/Buoy
-LS2: detailed static check with offsets based on finer configurations obtained from the pass cases(not taut and SAG/HOG not touching SB/SWL) from LS1 \n
+LS2: detailed static check with offsets based on finer configurations obtained from the pass cases(not taut and SAG/HOG not touching SB/SWL) from LS1
-LS3: more detailed static check with offsets & current based on the pass cases from LS2 (SAG/HOG clearance 15% water depth) \n
+LS3: more detailed static check with offsets & current based on the pass cases from LS2 (SAG/HOG clearance 15% water depth)
-LS4: tether and clamp added with external checks to pass the entire config to dynamic analysis \n
+LS4: tether and clamp added with external checks to pass the entire config to dynamic analysis
-LS5: general dynamic check with specified time domain series for powercable fairleadpoint at ESS (50-y return period) \n
+LS5: general dynamic check with specified time domain series for powercable fairleadpoint at ESS (50-y return period)
-LS6: fatigue analysis with cyclic runs \n
+LS6: fatigue analysis with cyclic runs

 +---------------------+---------------------------+